STARTTS’ Capoeira Program

-Participants form a circle (roda) and take turns playing musical instruments, singing, or ritually ‘sparring’ in pairs in the centre of the roda.
-The sparring is marked by fluid play and sweeping arm and leg movements.
-It is a non-violent and non-contact performance.
+Participants form a circle (roda) and take turns playing musical instruments, singing, or ‘sparring’ in pairs in the centre of the roda.
+The sparring is marked by fluid play, and sweeping arm and leg movements.
+It is a non-violent and non-contact activity.

-Capoeira Angola promotes empowerment, respect, self awareness and developing individual strengths while being a member of the group – all important elements for a young person who is coming to terms with trauma and the refugee journey.
+Capoeira promotes empowerment, self-regulation, respect, self-awareness and developing individual strengths while being a member of the group – all important elements for a young person who is coming to terms with trauma and the refugee journey.
 Read more about the program in this article.